Kanye West Spotted At The Cheesecake Factory In Hilarious Viral Fan Photo

 Celebrities – they’re just like us.
 Rapper Kanye West was spotted dining at a Cheesecake Factory in Ohio over the weekend.
 According to a report from TMZ, West wasn’t alone in dining at the popular restaurant chain known for its desserts and expansive menu.
 West was joined by his wife, Keeping Up With The Kardashians star Kim Kardashian West, and their 6-year-old daughter, North, and 3-year-old son, Saint.

-But one Twitter user shared a photo the funny moment her mom saw the “Famous” rapper at the restaurant.
-The photo, which was shared by social media user Kayla Martens on Saturday, has amassed nearly 20 thousand likes and almost three thousand retweets on the social media platform.
+But one Twitter user shared a photo of the funny moment her mom saw the “Famous” rapper at the restaurant.
+The photo, which was shared by social media user Kayla Martens on Saturday, has amassed nearly 20,000 likes and almost 3,000 retweets on the social media platform.

-The photo seems to show a woman trying to sneakily take a photo of the 42-year-old recording artist using the front facing camera on her phone.
+The photo seems to show a woman trying to sneakily take a photo of the 42-year-old recording artist using the front-facing camera on her phone.
 But it’s West’s seemingly deadpan glare right into the camera that is leaving Twitter users in hysterics, as they think the rapper and fashion designer caught on to the woman’s sly attempt at capturing a photo.

 Here’s Kanye West looking at my mom while she takes a picture of him pic.twitter.com/YKa4wA2mj2